|About DHS||Aging||Partners & Providers||Children||Disabilities||Economic Supports||Health Care||Publications||Licensing|

 • Page Education Foundation Grants: For students of color graduating from a Minnesota high school.

-• Pohlad Scholars Program: Up to 75 scholarships of $2,000 will be awarded to students demonstrating financial need to attend post-secondary education who are residents of Minneapolis, St. Paul, and the counties of: Anoka, Carver, Dakota, Hennepin, Ramsey, Scott, and Washington.
+• Pohlad Scholars Program: Up to 75 scholarships of $2,000 will be awarded to students demonstrating financial need to attend post-secondary education who are residents of the Minneapolis, St. Paul, and the counties of: Anoka, Carver, Dakota, Hennepin, Ramsey, Scott, and Washington.

 • Foster Care to Success offers scholarships to youth who have spent one year or more in out-of-home placement.
 Many Minnesota youth have been scholarship recipients.